gillesdegottex/pulsemodel/README.md

 >    for a Uniform Synthesizer," in Proc.
 9th Speech Synthesis Workshop
 >    (SSW9), 2016.

+> G. Degottex, P. Lanchantin and M. Gales, "A Log Domain Pulse Model for Parametric
+>    Speech Synthesis", IEEE Transactions on Audio, Speech, and Language Processing,
+>    26(1):57-70, 2018.

 ### Documentation
 Please see the headers of analysis.py and synthesis.py files as well as the functions documentation for more details.